ToMMnG/app-it-back-end/README.md

     "last_name": "doe",
     "password": "123123"
 }
-4. When signup is success, login with `http://www.localhost.3001/api/auth/login` and capture the response access token with the body of:
+4. When signup is success, login with http POST`http://www.localhost.3001/api/auth/login` and capture the response access token with the body of:
 {
     "email": "test@email.com",
     "password": "123123"
 }

-5. To get weather data, go to `http://www.localhost.3001/api/weather/getAllWeatherData` with bearer token from login response
+5. To get weather data, go to http GET`http://www.localhost.3001/api/weather/getAllWeatherData` with bearer token from login response